-In the first quarter of 2011, NCM LLC entered into a network affiliate agreement with ShowPlex Cinemas, Inc. ("ShowPlex"), for NCM LLC to provide in-theatre advertising services to its theatre locations.
-The affiliate agreement was entered into at terms that are similar to those of our other advertising affiliates.
-ShowPlex is expected to join the NCM LLC advertising network during the first half of 2011.
-ShowPlex is affiliated with

-Unity Hunt, Inc., of which James R. Holland, Jr., an independent director, is President and Chief Executive Officer.
+During 2011, NCM LLC entered into a network affiliate agreement with ShowPlex Cinemas, Inc. ("ShowPlex"), for NCM LLC to provide in-theatre advertising services and Fathom Events to ShowPlex in its theatre locations.
+The affiliate agreement was entered into at terms that are similar to those of our other network affiliates.
+ShowPlex is affiliated with Hunt Capital Group LLC, of which James R. Holland, Jr., an independent director, is President and Chief Executive Officer.
+In 2012, we incurred advertising operating costs of \$0.4 million for payments made to the affiliate under the agreement.